SGP26/sgp26.github.io/content/submit.md

 acquisition process, or other metadata that may be useful/necessary for interpreting the data?

- - ACCESSIBILITY.
+ - **Accessibility**.
 Is the dataset easy to access/examine?
 For instance, if the dataset is very large, is there a mechanism for accessing only individual files or examples?
 Are files stored in standard/open formats, and/or do the authors provide guidance on how to convert data stored in non-standard formats?
 Do the authors provide tools that help